ahmedgamalbakr/Infra/README.md

 - Terraform installed on your local machine
 - AWS credentials configured on your local machine
 - ssh on your local machine to connect to BastionHost to access from it the private cluster
-- A Secret Manager in AWS to store aws credentials stored                                   (aws_access_key_id aws_secret_access_key) to but them in bastion host to connect to cluster by it
+- A Secret Manager at AWS to store user credentials then put them in bastion .
 - A S3 bucket to store the Terraform state file.

 ###                    ______________________________________________________________________________________________